peschinskiy/peschinskiy.github.io/_posts/2025-09-28-using-maps-in-ai-assistants.md

 ### OpenAI ChatGPT

-OpenAI, being the most popular AI assistant, surprisingly, does not have any native maps integration.
-When directly asked to show a map, it's providing a broken web-link to Google Maps application.
+OpenAI, being the most popular AI assistant, surprisingly, does not seem to have any maps integration.
+When directly asked to show a map, it's providing a broken link to Google Maps application.
 It also failed a spatial reasoning test, suggesting to visit a pharmacy 5 kilometers away from the route points.
-It also does not have any specific places search capabilities, suggesting to use web search instead.
+And ChatGPT does not have any specific places search capabilities, suggesting to use web search instead.

 MapBox integration in ChatGPT was [officially confirmed](https://www.mapbox.com/blog/mapbox-2024-year-in-review){:target="_blank" rel="noopener"} in 2024, and I personally saw it in August 2025, but right now it is not working for me, so it is not clear whether this integration was removed or restricted in my area.